cowrie/cowrie/docs/BACKEND_POOL.rst

 The VMs in the backend pool, and all infrastructure (snapshots, networking and filtering) are backed-up by Qemu/libvirt.
 We provide two example VM images (for Ubuntu Server 18.04 and OpenWRT 18.06.4) whose configurations are already set and ready to be deployed.
-Further below in this guide we'll discuss how to create your own images and customise libvirt's XML configuration files.
+Further below in this guide we'll discuss how to create your own images and customize libvirt's XML configuration files.

 First of all, install the needed dependencies for the pool, as explained in